 Based on the results presented in [1] and the feedback collected during the discussion, the following proposals are presented for approval:

-Proposal 1: For RI testing of OTA AAS BS, except for omitting the front side test position , the interferer level may also be kept 3 V/m, even for frequencies > 690 MHz, except for frequency bands where co-location has been declared.
+Proposal 1: For RI testing of OTA AAS BS applies around the DUT, except fot the half sphere around the main lobe direction).

+Proposal 2: For the frequency range 690 MHz to 6 000 MHz test level shall be 3 V/m, except for frequency bands where colocation bands has been declared.

+In the existing TS 36.104, TS 36.113 the exclusion for OOB blocking and RI are the same (20 MHz).

-Proposal 2: For RI testing of OTA AAS BS, the RX exclusion band shall be specified as 40 MHz, i.e. lower Base Station receive band minus 40 MHz to the upper frequency of the Base Station receive band plus 40 MHz.
+Proposal 3: For RI testing of OTA AAS BS, the RX exclusion band shall be specified according to limits defined in the RF discussion.

 Conclusion

-Based on the discussion in Section 2, it is proposed to approve the following is proposals:
+Based on the discussion in Section 2, it is proposed to approve the following proposals:

-Proposal 1: For RI testing of OTA AAS BS, except for omitting the front side test position (understood as the half the sphere around the forward main lobe direction), the interferer level may also be kept 3 V/m, even for frequencies > 690 MHz, except for frequency bands where co-location has been declared.
+Proposal 1: For RI testing of OTA AAS BS applies around the DUT, except for the half sphere around the main lobe direction.

+Proposal 2: For the frequency range 690 MHz to 6 000 MHz test level shall be 3 V/m, except for frequency bands where colocation bands has been declared.

-Proposal 2: For RI testing of OTA AAS BS, the RX exclusion band shall be specified according to limits defined in the RF discussion.
+Proposal 3: For RI testing of OTA AAS BS, the RX exclusion band shall be specified according to limits defined in the RF discussion.

 References